 History and Mission

 Mennonites and Brethren have lived in the Shenandoah Valley for more than two centuries, but they have truly been the “quiet in the land.”
 Their creative labor as farmers and craftsmen and their unique forms of Christian piety and faith have been largely invisible.
-The Valley Brethren-Mennonite Heritage Center serves to unveil this historical and spiritual legacy.
+The Brethren & Mennonite Heritage Center (BMHC) serves to unveil this historical and spiritual legacy.

-At the CrossRoads campus of Valley Brethren-Mennonite Heritage Center (VBMHC), visitors and volunteers alike engage with these faith traditions through stories, artifacts, buildings, and experiential learning opportunities related to the past presented as an invitation to current and future generations to seriously reflect on the shared values of the Brethren and Mennonites.
+At the Brethren & Mennonite Heritage Center, visitors and volunteers alike engage with these faith traditions through stories, artifacts, historic buildings, and experiential learning opportunities presented as an invitation to current and future generations to seriously reflect on the shared values of the Brethren and Mennonites.

-The Valley Brethren-Mennonite Heritage Center opened to the public on June 18, 2006.
-Read more about the history of the buildings at the CrossRoads campus, Breneman Turner Mill, and Hildebrand Church.
+The Brethren & Mennonite Heritage Center opened to the public on June 18, 2006.
+Read more about the history of the buildings at the heritage center and two related properties, the Breneman Turner Mill, and Hildebrand Church.